 If good home cooking isn’t in your blood, ask a family-owned restaurant in your town if they will cater your wedding.
 Owners of family-owned restaurants are typically more understanding of the restrictions of a budget and more likely to put in the extra legwork to make the day special.

 For dessert, you may want to consider skipping the traditional wedding cake.
 These confectionary masterpieces often come at a steep price.
 Instead, opt for more affordable treats such as cupcakes, a variety of pies, or a make-your-own ice cream sundae bar.
 If you don’t want the heaviness of ice cream, try going for gelato.
-This ice cream variation contains 25% to 30% air but still goes great with the variety of toppings you could lay out buffet-style.
+This ice cream variation contains 25 percent to 30 percent air but still goes great with the variety of toppings you could layout buffet-style.
 Ice cream and gelato are especially perfect for summer weddings when your guests will be looking for something light and refreshing to end their night.

 Plan a simple honeymoon